open-source-labs/Svelvet/README.md

 Additional feature and improvement requests from the Svelte community:

 - Customize nodes via html templates/Svelte components
-- Standardize node drag movement when zooming in and out
+- Constant node drag speed when zooming in and out
 - Customize edges (source/target) with icons
 - Include left and right anchor locations
 - Multiple sockets and socket compatibility for links